Edison-Cabrera/AO-Refining-App/README.md

 # Albion Online Refining Calculator App

-### This is my take on Refining Calculator for Albion Online game

-##### How does Albion Online do refining calculations?
+### How does Albion Online do refining calculations?

-Disclaimer: To see output, check console.
+Disclaimer: This is my take on Refining Calculator for Albion Online game.
+To see output, check console.

 First off, Albion Online relies on *specs* (specialization) of player.
 Starting from Tier 4(t4) up to Tier 8(t8), you get specialization for each tier of materials when refining.